digitalocean/csi-digitalocean/README.md

 This requires to set the `--region` flag to a valid DigitalOcean region slug in addition to the other flags.
 The `--region` flag should **not** be set when running the driver on DigitalOcean droplets.

 Alternatively driver can be run in **node only mode** on DigitalOcean droplets.
 Driver would only handle node related requests like mount volume.
+Driver runs in **node only mode** when `--token` flag is not provided.

 Skip secret creation (section 1. in following deployment instructions) when using **node only mode** as API token is not required.